mlcclab/PyRAI2MD-hiam/tools/traj-analyzer-readme.txt

                     5 or cat or classify         Classify trajectory based on snapshot structures.
-                    6 or plot or compute         Compute geometrical parameters for plot trajectory 7 or out or fetch            Fetch coordinates and more data for selected trajectory
+                    6 or plot or compute         Compute geometrical parameters for plot trajectory 7 or out or fetch            Fetch coordinates and more data for selected trajectory 8 or hop                     Special mode to compute geometrical parameters for all hopping point

     read_index      Index to read trajectory or a file of path to read trajectory Default	is 1.